v-iashin/video_features/docs/models/s3d.md

 [Rethinking Spatiotemporal Feature Learning: Speed-Accuracy Trade-offs in Video Classification](https://arxiv.org/abs/1712.04851).
 We support the PyTorch weights for [Kinetics 400](https://deepmind.com/research/open-source/kinetics) provided by [github.com/kylemin/S3D](https://github.com/kylemin/S3D/commit/098fd72a00186574a316af6af97957c6d7be80a0).
-According to the model card, with this weights, the model achieves 72.08% top-1 accuracy (top5: 90.35%) on the Kinetics 400 validation set.
+According to the model card, with these weights, the model should achieve 72.08% top-1 accuracy (top5: 90.35%) on the Kinetics 400 validation set.

 How the model was pre-trained?